Parenting styles: Alloparenting parenting style

 Alloparenting is the practice of co-parenting a child by biological parents and members of the extended family or community.
 This type of parenting is most prevalent in Central African countries, such as the Democratic Republic of Congo and the Central African Republic; especially in Akka foraging communities.
 Alloparenting is considered to help alleviate parental burdens by utilizing the community and allowing biological parents more time to work or participate in social events.
 Some historians, such as Stephanie Coontz, suggest that alloparenting as a parenting style helps children to understand love and trust through a widened perspective due to increased bonds formed between child and adult.

 Unconditional parenting

 The unconditional parenting style is one where parents provide their children with love and support no matter what the situation.
-This type of parenting does not involve rewards or punishments but instead focuses on building a strong relationship with your child.
+This type of parenting does not involve rewards or punishments but instead focuses on building a strong relationship with one's child.
 It can be beneficial as it provides a sense of security for children.

 Commando Parenting is another style where parents essentially do whatever it takes to raise children in their desired way.